|

 Peacocks-expelling monkeys

-Digital image by mimulux
+Digital image by Mimulux

 I would have loved staying here longer.
 There was going to be a Pushkar-Mela shortly and whenever this event took place prices of hotels doubled and trippled.
-This was also the starting point for camel safaris into the Indian desert

 |